 I do not have time to learn another system.

 Of course you don’t.
 You are the bottleneck already.
 Another system to babysit is the last thing you need.
-Read that again.
-The last thing.
 Our first client runs a five-person painting company.
 The agent’s first move was telling her: “We’re not going to try and change how Bob does things” — it fit itself to a 63-year-old painter who will not touch a CRM.
 It learns your shop.
 Not the other way around.

 Stop buying tools.
 Start running an operating system.

-Here is the number that should bother you.
-The owners we built this for were turning fewer than 60% of their leads into proposals.
+A contractor we demoed was turning fewer than 60% of their leads into proposals.
 They expected 90%.
 That gap is jobs you already paid to find, walking out the door.
 Every month on the patchwork, it compounds — and the other guys are already hiring agents.

-So go ahead.
-Ask the real questions.
-The ones you ask before you swipe the card.
+Ask the real questions you’d ask before you swipe the card.

-• Can it run my pipeline so a missed call does not kill the lead forever?
+• Can it run my pipeline so a missed call does not kill the lead?

 • Can it catch a base price that changed and ran wrong for months, with a trail I can actually see?